drvinceknight/unpeudemath/_posts/2015-12-05-I-think-this-is-the-way-to-crawl-a-git-repository.md

 paper and I wanted to see the evolution of a particular property of the library through the 2000+ commits (mainly to include a nice graph in the paper).
-This post will detail how I've cycled through all the commits and recorded the particular property I'm interested in.
+This post will detail how I've cycled through all the commits and recorded the particular property I'm interested in. **EDIT: thanks to Mario for the comments: see the edits in bold to see the what I didn't quite get right.**

 The [Axelrod](https://github.com/Axelrod-Python/Axelrod) library is a collaborative project that allows anyone to submit strategies for the iterated